 Skin grafting in Dupuytren's Disease

-1 Department of Orthopaedics, University of Southampton, Southampton, United Kingdom
+1 Hand Surgery, University Hospital Southampton, Southampton, United Kingdom

 Dermofasciectomy and grafting entails the removal of diseased palmar fascia which is excised along with any overlying involved skin hence the term dermofasciectomy.
 A dermofasciectomy requires excision of skin back to the midlateral line in order to prevent scar contracture anterior to the axis of flexion.
 This would otherwise lead to post-operative scar contracture and thus recurrence of deformity.
 The dermofasciectomy also, by this midlateral excision, readily exposes the residual fascial connections to the skin and within the lateral digital sheets that may indeed be the source of incomplete correction or later recurrence.